 Literary Analysis through novel annotation

-Students will learn to recognize key literary elements and stylistic writing technique in the novel through underlining and marginal notes.
+Students will learn to recognize key literary elements and stylistic writing technique in the novel through underlining and annotations.
+They will continue practicing summarizing and charting as they read to develop advanced study skills.

 Literary Analysis through literary terms